xire-/graphulus/README.md

 # graphulus
 Experiments about graphs exploration and virtual reality with [Unity](https://unity3d.com/), and the [Leap Motion Controller](https://www.leapmotion.com/).

+## Setup Instructions
+In an attempt to be more conformant with Leap Motion's licensing, the Core Assets are no longer directly included, you will need to acquire them yourself.
+After cloning the repository, you will need to [import the Leap Motion Core Assets](https://developer.leapmotion.com/releases/core-assets-440)

+## Usage

 Graphs are loaded from JSON files and placed in the 3D virtual space using a [force-directed](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) layout.
 The application can be started in two different scenes:
 - Play `Scene.unity` (used during development for testing purposes) if you don't have an Oculus Rift or a Leap Motion Controller.
 The camera can be controlled with the `W`/`A`/`S`/`D` keys and the mouse, but the graph cannot be manipulated.
 Settings can be altered by the following key bindings:
   - `R` toggles edges active